Updated as of June 2018.

 If your company fits the ALE bill, it means you’re required to offer group health insurance under the Affordable Care Act’s employer mandate.
 Having ALE status also means that you need to send in your 1094-C and 1095-C forms describing the kind of coverage you provided to your team.

-Don’t shed a tear if you’re not an ALE — you can still give your team health insurance.
+If you’re not an ALE, you can still give your team health insurance.
 In fact, 65 percent of small businesses that provide company-sponsored coverage have between five and 49 employees on staff.

 How do I calculate my FTE number?